ttacker/http-extensions/draft-ietf-httpbis-digest-headers.md

 The following example shows a PATCH request:

 - using an appropriate content-type defined in {{?RFC7396}};
-- with the representation digest of the enclosing payload.
+- with the representation digest of the enclosed payload.

 The response contains the representation digest of the patched resource together with the complete